ContainerSolutions/adobe-workshop/networking/01_networking.md

 docker run -d -P nginx
 ```

-Docker will download the image from the Docker Hub.
+Docker will download the image from the Docker Hub if not present locally.
 * `-d` tells Docker to run the image in the background.
 * `-P` tells Docker to make this service reachable from other computers.
 (-P is the short version of --publish-all.)